 An employee at a KFC outlet in Petaling Jaya continues working, punching in takeaway orders which are still allowed under the movement control order.

 A RapidKL bus driver wearing a face mask sits in his bus at the Pasar Seni LRT station.

 A Pos Malaysia worker wearing a face mask hands over a parcel at a post office in Kuala Lumpur.

 Personnel from the Malaysia Civil Defence Force advise members of the public to remain at home throughout the two-week movement control order.

 A taxi driver waits for customers on the second day of the movement control order which will continue until the end of the month.

 An auxiliary police officer stands at his post at KL Sentral.

-Volunteers from a pest control company disinfect an area near the Pasar Seni LRT station as a precaution against the spread of Covid-19.
+A volunteer from a pest control company disinfects an area near the Pasar Seni LRT station as a precaution against the spread of Covid-19.